DrDead0/Blender-Models/README.md

 We welcome contributions to this repository!
 If you have models or animations you'd like to share, here's the process:

 1. Fork the repository.
-2. Create a new branch for your contribution (e.g., `git checkout -b feature/your-feature`).
+2. Create a new branch for your contribution (e.g, `git checkout -b feature/your-feature`).
-3. Commit your changes with a descriptive message (e.g., `git commit -m "Add new character model"`).
+3. Commit your changes with a descriptive message (e.g, `git commit -m "Add new character model"`).
-4. Push your changes to your branch (e.g., `git push origin feature/your-feature`).
+4. Push your changes to your branch (e.g, `git push origin feature/your-feature`).
 5. Open a pull request to submit your contribution for review and merging.

 ## License